-- At lifts, corridors, dark and lonely places.
+- At lifts, corridors, dark and quiet places.

 - On public transport, e.g. buses, MRT trains, etc.

-- Crowded places, e.g. rock concerts, star performances, etc.
+- Crowded places, e.g. concerts, public entertainment night spots etc.

 - Avoid walking through dimly lit, quiet and secluded places;